Tag: surreal

 Entangled in my own disquiet

-I find myself in a state of confusion
+I found myself in a state of confusion

 Collapsing into a vortex of chaos and despair